TillaTheHun0/iptables_config/README.md

 # iptables_config
 Simple iptables script to secure *nix box.
-Accepts params for ports to open.
+Accepts command line arguments for ports to open.

 #How to Use